PHPBootstrapTableEdit/PHPBootstrapTableEdit/readme.md

 ```

 - **file_image_crop_or_resize**
-Optional, specify how to resize the image when file_extention is png, gif, or jpg.
+Optional, specify how to resize the image when file_extention; for png, gif, or jpg only.
 'crop' creates an image accoring to width and height settings.
 'resize' maintains aspect ratio of the original image while limiting size to width and height settings.
 Valid options: 'crop', 'resize'